-Am 100/200 law firms are interested in hiring you as a new associate attorney when your GPA is cum laude and above, and you graduated from a top law school.
-Graduating from a top law school with a mid-level GPA, or graduating with a very high GPA from a lesser known law school may still get you into some of the Big Law firms.
+Graduating from a top law school with a mid-level GPA or a very high GPA from a lesser-known law school may still get you into some Big Law firms.

-Keep in mind; there are thousands of law firms in Southern California who are ranking outside of the AM 100/200 that are looking for attorneys.
-Being smart, driven, a great writer and researcher with the right attitude and a great work ethic also go a long way.
+Being intelligent, driven, a great writer and researcher with the right attitude, and a great work ethic go a long way.